melodicht/skyline-engine/README.md

 ## Development Folders
 - `cmake`: For CMake add-ons and scripts, used by our build process.
 - `data`: The assets for our game, containing models and fonts.
-- `include`: Contains headers of src files and external libraries.
+- `include`: Contains headers files for the engine and libraries.
+See the code directory structure below for more details.
 - `shaders`: Contains shader code.
-  - The root holds `slang` shaders.
+  - `vulkan`: Contains Vulkan GLSL shaders.
   - `webgpu`: Contains WebGPU shaders.
 - `src`: Contains the source code for the game engine.
-See the components overview below for more details.
+See the code directory structure below for more details.
 - `.gitignore`: Files we do not want in our Git repository.
 - `CMakeLists.txt`: The configuration file for CMake, the development tool we rely on for building the game engine.
 - `README.md`: Provides informative and instructional content related to the game engine.
 - `notes.txt`: Notes taken from code walks.

 ## Asset Folders
-- `scenes`: Contains specific scene toml layouts.
+- `maps`: Contains game maps stored in the toml format.
 - `fonts`: Contains text fonts in ttf folder.
 - `textures`: Contains textures.
 - `models`: Contains gltf models.